Our funding comes from our readers, and we may earn a commission if you make a purchase through the links on our website.

 Key Features:

-• Live traffic analysis
+• Live traffic analysis: Provides real-time analysis of network traffic.

-• VoIP quality of service
+• VoIP quality of service: Monitors and analyzes the quality of service for VoIP traffic.

 The executable binary installation file limits data capture to 2000 packets.
 (It is completely free for universities, education users, and non-profit and research organizations.) nProbe will run on Linux and Windows 64bit OS platforms.